PtiCalin/vault_image-description/README.md

 ## 🧰 Features

 - 🖼️ Generates alt text for images in your vault
-- 🤖 Uses a pluggable AI service for descriptions
+- 🤖 Uses Ollama to generate descriptions with local models
 - 📑 Stores results alongside the original image reference
-- ⚙️ Built with TypeScript and a VaultOS-friendly layout
+- ⚙️ Written in Python and designed for a VaultOS-friendly layout
 - 💬 GitHub Actions and community links for collaboration
+- 🔄 Several generation modes (Pinterest Pin, Stable Diffusion prompt, ekphrasis, brief, detailed, text extraction, Midjourney prompt, technical art style, academic analysis)

 ---